JMSDOnline/vstacklet/README.md

 > [!WARNING]
 >
-> vStacklet for Ubuntu 16.04 and Debian 8 has been deprecated.
+> vStacklet for Ubuntu 16.04/18.04 and Debian 8/9/10 has been deprecated (Reached End-Of-Life).
 This is due to Ubuntu 20.04/22.04 and Debian 11/12 now becoming more common place with at least 90% of the providers on the market.
+To ease the cost of maintaining the script, only the latest versions (LTS) of Ubuntu and Debian are supported.
+This is to ensure that the script is as up-to-date as possible.
 >
 > vStacklet is a utility for quickly getting a server with wordpress installed deployed.
 As is the nature of this script, it is not intended to be a modular script.
 It is intended to be a full kit that installs everything you need to get a server up and running (not individual components 1 at a time - though it is in the pipeline).
 If you are looking for a modular script, I recommend [Quick LEMP](https://github.com/jbradach/quick-lemp/) as it is the script that inspired vStacklet.
 Do note that Quick LEMP is not actively maintained and I wouldn't recommend using it for production use.

 ## What is vStacklet? <sup><sub>([Back to top](#vstacklet---a-buff-lemp-stack-kit))</sub></sup>

-vStacklet is a kit to quickly install a [LEMP Stack](https://lemp.io) w/ Varnish and perform basic configurations of new Ubuntu 18.04/20.04 and Debian 9/10/11/12 servers.
+vStacklet is a kit to quickly install a [LEMP Stack](https://lemp.io) w/ Varnish and perform basic configurations of new Ubuntu 20.04/22.04 and Debian 11/12 servers.

 Components include a recent mainline version of Nginx (mainline (1.23.x)) using configurations from the HTML 5 Boilerplate team (*and modified/customized for use with mainline*), Varnish 7.2.x, and MariaDB 10.6.x (drop-in replacement for MySQL), PHP8.1, PHP7.4 or HHVM 4.x **new** (users choice), Sendmail (PHP mail function), CSF (Config Server Firewall), Wordpress and more to be added soon. (see [To-Do List](#the-to-do-list-back-to-top))